ehsan20e20e/CircularRR_AOPS/README.md

 ===> Please note that the data related to Drop port has been mistakenly entered as negative.
 Therefore, in the written code, we have taken the absolute value of the input data
 ### Forward model
-"To train the forward model, you can utilize the Python code provided in the 'CircularRR_AOPS_Forward_model.py' file.
-We have saved the 147,456 unique examples generated through FDTD simulations in the 'result_V.csv' file.
-To execute the 'CircularRR_AOPS_Forward_model.py' file, you will require the 'result_H.csv' file, which constitutes big data with a size of 5.8 gigabytes".
+To train the forward model, you can utilize the Python code provided in the 'CircularRR_AOPS_Forward_model.py' file.
+We have saved the 147,456 unique examples generated through FDTD simulations in the "result_V.csv" file.
+To execute the 'CircularRR_AOPS_Forward_model.py' file, you will require the 'result_H.csv' file, which constitutes big data with a size of 5.8 gigabytes.

 The 'result_V.csv' file (7 parts) can be accessed through the following link: https://drive.google.com/drive/folders/12n9jV9eL3ReEAF2YD4dCLRF0pCa51JTy?usp=drive_link.